nils-hamel/dalai-suite/FORMAT.md

     [x][y][z][1][red][green][blue]
     ...

 The amount of primitive stored in an _uv3_ file is not limited.
-It follows that any tool using the _uv3_ format has to implement methodology to deal with potentially very large file.
+It follows that any tool using the _uv3_ format has to implement methodologies to deal with potentially very large file without exhausting the available volatile memory.

+### Note on UV3 format and geographical coordinates

+In case an _uv3_ file is used to store model expressed in geographical coordinates system, the coordinates stored through the records vertex have to follow the strict following order :

+    x : dimension associated to longitude direction y : dimension associated to latitude direction z : dimension associated to height or altitude

+In addition, in case of angular coordinates, the _uv3_ impose to store all the angle in radians (decimal degrees are not allowed).

 ## UF3 Format (Predecessor of UV3)